Columbia College (British Columbia): History

 Founded in 1936, Columbia College first offered high school completion programs to hundreds of students.
 In 1965 the college added university transfer courses to its offerings, and in the 1970s introduced English as a Second Language Program to meet the needs of the increasing number of international students.

 In 1985 Columbia College moved from downtown Vancouver to Burnaby, to a location near Metrotown Centre.
 Over the next twelve years the college's programs expanded significantly; in particular, the college broadened its offerings in the areas of business and engineering.
 During this period Columbia College established its reputation as Canada's premier university-preparatory school for international students.

 In 1997 Columbia College returned to a downtown Vancouver location to share a new facility with the British Columbia Institute of Technology (BCIT) at the corner of Seymour and Dunsmuir street.
 In this building (the BCIT Downtown Campus) the college was able to provide improved science laboratories and classrooms, and expanded library facilities, as well as a refurbished Tutorial Centre.

 In 2004, Columbia College became the first private institution in the province to award Associate of Arts and Associate of Science degrees.
-Enrollment further increased and the requirements of the student population changed.
+Enrolment further increased and the requirements of the student population changed.
 The college now employs a Regulated International Student Immigration Advisor (RISIA) to support students with immigration issues and questions.

 In 2011, Columbia College started to recruit significant numbers of students from around the globe.
 While Columbia continued to recruit students in its traditional areas in East Asia, the college saw an influx of students from South Asia, the Middle East, and West Africa.

 In April 2013 Columbia College moved from its downtown location to a new five-storey building just east of Vancouver's downtown core on 438 Terminal Avenue.
 The new building, known as the Main Campus, provides science laboratories (Biology, Chemistry, Computer Science, and Physics), library, and student lounges.

 Since 2016, Columbia College has offered refugee bursaries.
 In 2018, Columbia College added an additional five bursaries to internal refugee applicants.
 Students who are refugees have the opportunity to complete their high school education in Canada or to pursue an associate degree at no cost to them.

 In September 2017, Columbia College opened an additional campus known as the North Campus.
 The building is located at 333 Terminal Ave just across the Main Campus.
 Columbia College's English for Academic Purposes and High School programs are offered at the North Campus and students keep access to the new facility while retaining access to all the facilities at the Main Campus.

 In 2020, in response to pandemic-related challenges to international study, the college implemented a set of student assistance programs, allowing continuing students to complete their coursework via distance education.

 Columbia College is registered as a society under the Societies Act of BC and as a charity with the Canadian Revenue Agency.
-The college currently has an enrollment of about 2,100 students drawn from 61 countries.
+The college currently has an enrolment of about 2,100 students drawn from 61 countries.